Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

   - Grant the service principal or managed identity the `Contributor` and `User Access Administrator` privileged roles on the Azure resource group.
 For `User Access Administrator` role, you would need to add delegate condition during role assignment.
 A condition is an additional check to provide more fine-grained access control.
 Check the [documentation](https://learn.microsoft.com/azure/role-based-access-control/delegate-role-assignments-portal?tabs=template) for more details.
 During the deployment, the `Storage Blob Data Contributor` and the `Key Vault Secrets Officer` roles are granted to a newly created service principal (Fabric workspace identity) and an existing Entra security group (Fabric workspace admins).
   - For the service principal, also grant the Graph API application permission `Group.Read.All` to read the security group properties.
     ![Graph API Permissions](./images/graph-api-permission.png)
+- Configure Fabric capacity administrators.
-- If you want to use an **existing** Microsoft Fabric capacity, ensure that both your user account and the principal (service principal or managed identity) are [added as Capacity Administrators](https://learn.microsoft.com/fabric/admin/capacity-settings?tabs=fabric-capacity#add-and-remove-admins) to that capacity.
+  - If you want to use an **existing** Fabric capacity, ensure that both your user account and the principal (service principal or managed identity) are [added as Capacity Administrators](https://learn.microsoft.com/fabric/admin/capacity-settings?tabs=fabric-capacity#add-and-remove-admins) to that capacity.
+  - If you are creating a **new** Fabric capacity, you need to provide a list of users and principals (service principal or managed identity) that will be added as capacity admins in the `FABRIC_CAPACITY_ADMINS` environment variable.
+For users, mention "userPrincipalName".
+For principals (sp/mi), mention "Object ID".
+Don't add spaces after the comma.
 - A bash shell with the following installed:
   - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest)
   - [jq](https://jqlang.github.io/jq/download/)